richbruton/paper-rock-scissors/README.md

 This gave the user the chance to see what the computer chose before being told who won the round.
 The 0.5 second delay allowed for the Javacript to populate the DOM before sending the alert.

-To overcome the scenario where the page reloaded as soon either party scored 5 points, a similar time out function was used.
+3. To overcome the scenario where the page reloaded as soon either party scored 5 points, a similar time out function was used.
 In this case the function would have a longer time out, 3 seconds, to give the user an oppurtunity to look at the scoreboard and make a screenshot of the outcome if they desired.
 The following code gace the desired delay to the reload:

     function newGame() {
         setTimeout(function () {
             location.reload();
         }, 3000);
     }

+4. The game was initially to be only "paper, rock, scissors" but through testing it was found that a drawn round was much too prevalent.
+Adding lizard and spock to the game changed the frequency of a drawn game from 33% to 20%.

 # Testing